 June 19-21, 2020

 5151 Pooks Hill Road | Bethesda, MD 20814

 The Rare of the Rare Summit aims to focus more attention on those who are sometimes overlooked, even among those who specialize in rare diseases.
 This is an opportunity for those affected by these "rare of the rare" diagnoses to meet with NIH experts, learn about new research and therapies, and meet others who share similar experiences.
 Your feedback about unmet needs in these communities will help guide future programming from IDF.

 Featured sessions will include clinical trial information, family-centered programming, a focus on YOU as the expert, targeted breakouts, and information on the state of treatment and therapy.

-Applications are now being accepted for those with Phagocytic and complement disorders as well as t-cell and combined deficiencies including:
+The summit is designed for those with phagocytic and complement disorders as well as t-cell and combined deficiencies including:

 - Chronic Granulomatous Disease (CGD)

 - Complete DiGeorge Anomaly (CDGA)

 - Leukocyte Adhesion Deficiencies (LAD) 1 & 2